Architecture / Laos

 Visiting these beautiful temples doesn’t take a great deal of planning.
 Just walk in any direction, and you’re guaranteed to stumble into a couple of extravagantly decorated temples.
 In fact, as we quickly discovered on our visit, undecorated surfaces were the exception in local temples.

 As architectural buffs, we’ve developed the habit of studying not only the building as a whole, but also its individual elements.
-You may have seen our Baltic doors, ceiling art, as well as Santorini doors.
+You may have seen our Beguiling Baltic Doors, or the Unique Shop Doors of Kotor.
 In Luang Prabang, we fell in love with columns of Buddhist temples.

 Luang Prabang temples have a distinctive style, and are well known for their gleaming gold leaf ornamentation.